 The Packard Automotive Plant Today

-The Packard Automotive Plant is now a home for vagrants, a canvas for graffiti artists and a playground for paintball enthusiasts and ardent urban explorers.
+The Packard Automotive Plant is now a home for vagrants, a canvas for graffiti artists, and a playground for paintball enthusiasts and ardent urban explorers.
 It’s even a treasure trove for collectors and other do-it-yourself types who come there to take unused materials like scrap metal.
-A local artist even stole a large door which was used as part of a community art installation called the Heidelberg Project.
+A local artist even stole a large door that was used as part of a community art installation called the Heidelberg Project.

-After exploring the Abundant Life Christian Church, I was super excited to get a chance to see the Packard Automotive Plant for myself and have the opportunity to photograph this incredibly extraordinary setting.
+After exploring the Abundant Life Christian Church, I was excited to get a chance to see the Packard Automotive Plant for myself and have the opportunity to photograph this incredibly extraordinary setting.

-The Future of the Packard Automotive Plant
+The Future Of The Packard Automotive Plant

-The building which remains unowned is more or less structurally sound.
-However, it remains a burden to the now bankrupt city of Detroit.
+The building which remains unowned is more or less structurally sound in places.
+However, it remains a burden to the now-bankrupt city of Detroit.
 Local officials would either like to see the buildings razed to the ground or restored to their former glory.
 A Chicago businessman who was set to buy the plant grounds in 2013, promised a bold project that would see the site revitalized.
 However, his attempt fell through …

 Good to Know

-- Bring a flashlight as parts of the building are dark.
+3) Bring a flashlight as parts of the building are dark.
 Use your torch to light the way and detect dangerous holes in the floor or potentially unsafe surfaces.